fstarnaud/ozp-documentation-wiki/Iteration-29.md

 * Work on 'share a folder' functionality where HUD can open a folder of apps in a new dashboard in webtop

 ### IWC
+* Documentation Updates
+    * How to list an app in the Center using the Legacy adapter
+    * How to use the IWC debugger
+* Improved consensus algorithm
+* Continuation of Demo App updates.

 ### Metrics